-Even though Barron Electric Cooperative is no longer a recipient of federal financial assistance from the Rural Utilities Service (RUS), an agency of the U.S. Department of Agriculture, we do abide by Wisconsin law, the federal law and U.S. Department of Agriculture Policy.
-The Department of Agriculture Policy prohibits discrimination on the basis of race, color, national origin, sex, age, or disability and other factors.
-(Not all prohibited bases apply to all programs).
+Even though Barron Electric Cooperative is no longer a recipient of federal financial assistance from the Rural Utilities Service (RUS), an agency of the U.S. Department of Agriculture, we do abide by Wisconsin law, the federal law and the U.S. Department of Agriculture Policy.
+The Department of Agriculture Policy prohibits discrimination on the basis of race, color, national origin, sex, age or disability and other factors.
+(Not all prohibited bases apply to all programs.)

 All employees are expected to comply with this policy.
-All managers and/or supervisors who are responsible for meeting business objectives are expected to cooperate fully in meeting our equal opportunity objectives.
+All managers and/or supervisors who are responsible for meeting business objective are expected to cooperate fully in meeting our equal opportunity objectives.

-It is the special commitment of Barron Electric Cooperative to comply with all equal opportunity laws and principles.
+Barron Electric Cooperative is committed to comply with all equal opportunity laws and principles.

-Questions or concerns in regard to our affirmative action programs may be referred to Barron Electric Cooperative’s General Manager, who has also been designated as the Cooperative’s Compliance Officer.
+Questions or concerns in regard to our affirmative action programs may be referred to Barron Electric Cooperative’s General Manager, Aaron Torud, who has also been designated as the Cooperative’s Compliance Officer.